ahumairah02/Group-Project/README.md

 **Functionalities**:
 - Support for multiple payment methods, including credit/debit cards, and e-wallets.
 - Instant email and SMS notifications with booking details and a payment receipt.
 - Users can view their transaction details.

 e)**Login and User Management**

 **Description**: Includes user registration and login functionality.

 **Functionalities**:

--User roles (admin vs. user) will determine access to different features
+- User roles (admin vs. user) will determine access to different features.

 ### ERD